 A schedule award can be collected for serious disfigurement of the face, head or neck.
 The schedule award is payable whether the employee is working, sick or on annual leave, receiving retirement benefits, or is no longer employed by the federal government.
 However, an employee cannot receive a schedule award while receiving compensation for wage loss at the same time they receive the schedule award.

 More than one schedule award can be received on the same member.
 For example: A person receives a schedule award for an arm of 20%.
 After retiring, the arm gets worse and is then 30%, then the person could receive an additional 10% for that injury.

-In order to receive a Schedule Award, the person must be rated by a physician, using the American Medical Association Guide to Physical Impairment, 6th Edition, otherwise known as the AMA GUIDE 6th Edition.
+In order to receive a Schedule Award, the person must be rated by a physician, using the AMA Guides to the Evaluation of Permanent Impairment, Sixth Edition, otherwise known as the AMA GUIDE 6th Edition.
 Prior to receiving the rating, the person has to have reached Maximum Medical Improvement, which is referred to as MMI.
 This rating should not be for the whole body, but for the injured member such as 20% of the left upper extremity.
 When the physician rates the injured employee, the physician should write the page number and paragraph that relates to the employee’s ratings.

 Please be aware that one does not have to accept surgery before receiving a Schedule Award.
 No invasive procedure can be performed on the claimant if he or she objects to it.
 Invasive procedures are considered anytime you penetrate the skin, such as injections or other procedures such as surgeries.